 Nearly every U.S. college and university uses one financial aid form.
 Here are six key things you need to know before you fill it out.

 Which schools use it?

 Nearly 6,000 schools used the FAFSA in 2017 to determine financial aid for their students, according to the U.S. Department of Education.
 That means you only need to fill out one form per student, whether or not you know what college they’ll be attending (you can list more than one college on the form).
 Even if you don’t think you qualify for aid because of your income level, it’s a good idea to fill it out just in case.

 When should I fill it out?

-You can start filling the FAFSA out as early as January 1.
+You can start filling the FAFSA out as early as October 1 each year.
 Keep in mind that you must refile every year your student is in school, and you must file a separate form for each student.
-The deadline is June 30, but you can submit corrections or updates until September 19.
+The deadline is June 30, but you can submit corrections or updates until September 15.

-Tip: Even though the deadline is June 30, your student’s college or state may have its own deadline, and some deadlines may be rolling.
-It’s a good idea to file the FAFSA as early as possible after January 1 to maximize your chances of getting aid and to get a better sense of how much college will cost you.
+Tip: Even though the federal deadline is June 30, your student’s college or state may have its own deadline, and some deadlines may be rolling.
+It’s a good idea to file the FAFSA as early as possible after October 1 to maximize your chances of getting aid and to get a better sense of how much college will cost you.

 What information will I need?

 To complete the form, you need parents’ Social Security numbers, federal income tax returns, W-2s and income records, as well as bank statements and investment records.
 Parents can fill out the FAFSA on behalf of a dependent student, or the student can fill it out using parents’ financial information.